Scripto

-Scripto is an American company that was founded in Atlanta, Georgia, in 1924 by Monie A. Ferst.
-At one time the largest producer of writing instruments in the world, it now produces butane lighters.
+Scripto is an American brand currently owned by Calico Brands.
+The original manufacturing company was founded in Atlanta, Georgia, in 1923 by Monie A. Ferst.
+At one time the largest producer of writing instruments in the world, now Calico Brands markets butane lighters under the Scripto brand.

 History

 Early years

 The company was originally known as the M.A.
 Ferst Company until changing its name to Scripto, Latin for "I write", in 1924.
 Ferst sold mechanical pencils, pens, and pencils as well as their refillables.
 Ferst increased his sales ability by adding advertising (such as customer names) and commemorative memorabilia to his product line.
 In 1939, the company produced bat shaped mechanical pencils to celebrate the one hundredth anniversary of baseball.

 In 1931, the company built a manufacturing plant on Houston Street in Atlanta.

 During World War II Scripto became part of the war effort.
 At first, the company polished 75mm brass cannon shells.
 It then received a contract to manufacture ammunition pieces worth $1,094,000.
 This contract required the company to build a new factory and hire at least 250 to 300 new employees.

 In 1947, the company hired James V. Carmichael as its president.
 Under Carmichael, the company became an international business and was the largest producer of writing instruments in the world.
 He would remain president until 1964 and stayed on the board of directors for several years later.
 During this time the company would go on to have production centers in Australia, Canada, England, and Southern Rhodesia.